 Concordia-Chicago Management Degree Overview

-Our rigorous but flexible degree programs build students’ critical knowledge of business and management issues.
 Faculty and staff are dedicated to providing students with a well-rounded learning experience by using the latest technology and engaging them with real-world business scenarios and hands-on learning exercises.
+Many courses are offered online although the traditional 16 week face-to-face format is available.

 Management Course Information